Sayar1106/OTTPlatformRecommender/README.md

-# OTTPlatformRecommender
+# Spotify Recommender

-A recommendation algorithm that provides recommendations for movies and tv shows present in OTT data.
+A recommendation algorithm that provides recommendations for Spotify music and artist.